 Lewin On Leadership – A Basic Evo Devo Model

 As scholars like Peter Drucker argue, good management, of ourself and others, is a prerequisite for good leadership, but it is not enough.
 Leadership requires more, including a vision for where should go, and the ability to help others adopt their own version of such a vision for themselves.
-We’ve offered some evo devo-based visions of social progress and adaptiveness with the Five E’s / Five Goals, and a more detailed model with the Eight Skills and Eight Values.
-The Eights are the most complex model we will offer for general leadership skills and values.
+We’ve offered some evo devo-based visions of social progress and adaptiveness with the Eight Skills, the Five Goals, and the Ten Values.
+These models offer solid foundation for leadership skills and values.

 Autocratic leaders are command-and-control oriented.
 They allow little to no decisionmaking input from their supervisees, and constantly give top-down guidance, and may micromanage.
 Democratic leaders elicit ideas from group members, and at times also offer their own guidance.
 They encourage group interaction and often follow group consensus but retain the right to final say.
 Laissez-Faire leaders offer little guidance, near-complete freedom for their supervisees most of the time, delegate extensively, and expect independence, self-motivation, and bottom-up decisionmaking.
 They may also cull low-performers based on their pre-agreed performance metrics in their very infrequent leadership interventions, something that didn’t happen in Lewin’s research, which was just the beginning of our understanding of these three basic styles.